nautobot/nautobot/docs/models/ipam/prefix.md

 Prefixes are automatically organized by their parent aggregates.
 Additionally, each prefix can be assigned to a particular site and virtual routing and forwarding instance (VRF).
 Each VRF represents a separate IP space or routing table.
 All prefixes not assigned to a VRF are considered to be in the "global" table.

 Each prefix can be assigned a status and a role.
 These terms are often used interchangeably so it's important to recognize the difference between them.
 The **status** defines a prefix's operational state.
-Statuses are hard-coded in NetBox and can be one of the following:
+The following default statuses are provided, but may be customized as desired:

 * Container - A summary of child prefixes
 * Active - Provisioned and in use